Cameras watch key areas

 With a trial or paid subscription, SafetySense can forward alerts by configured channels such as email or SMS.

-For demo testing and simple setups with about 1–2 cameras, FallShield can be tested on an ordinary Windows laptop or PC, including integrated and USB cameras.
-In our CPU-only test on an Intel Core i5-8250U @ 1.60GHz, reaction time was acceptable for 1–2 cameras.
+For demo testing and simple setups with about 1–4 cameras, FallShield can be tested on an ordinary Windows laptop or PC, including integrated and USB cameras.
+In our CPU-only test on an Intel Core i5-8250U @ 1.60GHz, reaction time was acceptable for 1–4 cameras.

 Demo mode is for local testing.
 It runs on the installed computer and shows on-screen notifications without requiring an account.
-It is also useful for checking whether your existing CPU-only computer is fast enough for your camera count.

 A subscription connects the installed device to a SafetySense account so alerts and account-managed settings can be enabled.
+See the plans page for current trial and subscription details.

 Wearables can help, but they only work when the person is wearing and charging them, and some falls may not create the impact pattern a watch expects.
 SafetySense uses room-based visual AI, so it can monitor high-risk areas continuously without asking the person to remember a device.